educlopez/roast-web/README.md

 ## Contributing

-We welcome contributions to improve the Roast by Edu Calvo project!
+We welcome contributions to improve the Roast web project!
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

-Thank you for your interest in Roast by Edu Calvo!
+Thank you for your interest in Roast web!
 If you have any questions, feel free to reach out to the maintainers.